 The Nuffield Trust has also cautioned about an "undue focus" in public debate on the four hour target, which it says can distort behaviour in hospitals and detract from the interests of patients or staff.

 'Waiting times' aren't all about waiting

 A 'waiting time' according to the targets is the time it takes after someone arrives in A&E for them to be either admitted to hospital, transferred to another healthcare provider (maybe to social services or to another hospital) or discharged.
 It represents the total time someone spends in an A&E department.

 That doesn't mean people wait for that whole time.
 A&E departments treat people during their stay—like dressing wounds, giving out medication, or simply offering advice.
 This takes time, and it's not time spent in a waiting room.

-A typical patient waited just under an hour to be treated from when they arrived at A&E in January this year (the most recent statistics available).
-That compares to a total median time in A&E of two and a half hours.
+A typical patient waited an hour to be treated from when they arrived at A&E in November this year (the most recent statistics available).
+That compares to a total median time in A&E of about two and a half hours.
 That doesn't mean treatment usually lasts over an hour: this time could involve further waiting (for test results or so staff can monitor a patient).

 So we don't know exactly how long people wait, but 'waiting times' often include the time it takes to receive treatment as well.